muhammadalifalfarizi/Dicoding-Project-Machine-Learning/README.md

 # Dicoding-Project-Machine-Learning
-This is my own submission for Machine Learning projects when I got a scholarship from DIGITALENT KOMINFO
+This is my own submission for Machine Learning projects for Dicoding Course